ai-cfia/dev-rel-docs/adr/019-python-web-framework.en-ca.md

 4. **Modern Python Features**: Type hints and data validation are built into the framework, leading to cleaner, more robust code.
-5. **Developer-Friendly**: Offers a great developer experience with features like automatic validation, dependency injection, and easy testing.
+5. **Developer-Friendly**: Offers a great developer experience with features like automatic validation, dependency injection, Pydantic integration and easy testing.
 6. **Easy Transition to Async**: You can mix synchronous and asynchronous routes easily, providing flexibility.